 Paris was the dictator of Edwardian women’s fashion in Britain and America, while London influenced men’s apparel.
 Women in Britain and America, therefore, had very similar hairstyles due to the shared Paris influence.
 The influence not only included the hairstyles, but also the accessories worn in the hair.

 Ah, the fictional Gibson Girl.
 She came about in the satirical pen-and-ink-illustrated stories created by American illustrator Charles Dana Gibson from the late Victorian era to the early 1910s.

 The perky Gibson Girl was the epitome of the feminine ideal.
-In short, she was tall and slender, yet curvy, with her hair piled high on top of her head in the softly swirled pompadour style of the day.
+For one thing, she was tall and slender, yet curvy.
+Her hair was piled high on top of her head in the softly swirled pompadour style of the day.

-The hourglass-figured, swan-necked Gibson Girl was seen as representing the beauty ideal in America for nearly 20 years, until World War I and the changing fashions resigned the Gibson Girl to history.
+The hourglass-figured, swan-necked Gibson Girl was seen as representing the beauty ideal in America for nearly 20 years.
+She lasted until World War I, when the changing fashions resigned the Gibson Girl to history.

 Edwardian women wore hats outside of the home and for social occasions.
-The Edwardian love of large hats affected hair fashions and how the hair was dressed.
-That is, hairstyles had to be big enough and structured in such a way as to be able to support the size and weight of the head wear.
-More on hats later.
+And boy, did they like big hats!
+This in turn affected hair fashions and how the hair was dressed.
+Quite simply, the hairstyle had to be big enough and structured in such a way to be able to support the size and weight of the headwear.
+But more on hats later.

 Women's Edwardian Hairstyles